hochgi/mustache.scala/README.md

 # development

 `mustache.scala` uses [ANTLR](http://www.antlr.org/) for parsing.
 This
-requires source files to be generated.
-Thus, the slightly modified `sbt` routine is necessary:
+requires source files to be generated. (now uses maven with antlr3 plugin)

-    $ sbt update
-    $ sbt compile-antlr

-This only needs to be run initially, and whenever the grammar has changed (`src/main/antlr/Mustache.g`).

-# maven / sbt
+# maven / sbt (Not published yet, clone and build it yourself for now.)

-`mustache.scala` is published to the maven repo at `http://monkey.org/~marius/maven`.
-To use with sbt, add the following
-lines:

-    val monkeyRepo = "monkey.org" at "http://monkey.org/~marius/maven"
-    val mustache = "org.monkey" % "mustache" % "1.0.3"
+    val mustache = "org.monkey" % "mustache" % "1.0.5-SNAPSHOT"